 I used an equal amount of ground round and ground chuck.
-That way I had good flavor from the chuck, but did not have to worry so much about the fat (since we wanted to eat it right away!).
-I will say, however, that as with many dishes (especially chili) it was WAY better day 2 and day 3.
+That way I had good flavor from the chuck, but did not have to worry so much about the fat (since we wanted to eat it right away).
+I will say, however, that as with many dishes (especially chili) it was WAY better day two and day three.
 We could not stop eating it!

 The Cincinnati “Skyline” Chili Ordering Code:

 1-way: just the chili

 2-way: chili served over spaghetti

 All “ways” are served with oyster crackers (we skipped the crackers!).

 Our new personal favorite would be the cheese coney.
 This would include the hot dog with chili, cheese, diced onions and mustard.
 We left off the onions and mustard (did not want to mess up the yummy chili flavor).